hynek/structlog/docs/recipes.md

 # Recipes

 Thanks to the fact that *structlog* is entirely based on dictionaries and callables, the sky is the limit with what you an achieve.
-In the beginning that can be daunting, so here a few examples of issues that have come up a few times.
+In the beginning that can be daunting, so here are a few examples of tasks that have come up repeatedly.

+Please note that recipes related to integration with frameworks have an [own chapter](frameworks.md).

 (rename-event)=